mdmayfield/Linux-XPS-15/Audio issues.md

 Seeing xruns of the "soft" (?) type, in parenthesis, on Reaper when doing pitch shift FX, but PulseAudio (FireFox/YouTube) continues uninterrupted.
 Almost no "hard" xruns even at 3x32 buffer.

+This isn't actually necessary; same problems with or without realtime kernel